 - Even the stems

-100% of this plant is poisonous to cats and humans
+100% of these toxic plants are poisonous to cats and humans

-Croton plants produce a sticky milky sap.
+All Croton plant varieties produce a sticky milky sap.
 Because this is in a liquidized form and not a solid.
 Touching this toxic ingredient (even for humans) can cause near-immediate skin irritation and contact dermatitis.

-Later on, we discuss handling procedures for croton plants to help you stay safe when planting, transplanting or moving them.
+Later on, we discuss handling procedures for crotons to help you stay safe when planting, transplanting or moving them.